The Kakimizu complex of a surface: Contractibility

 \proof Let $v^1 = v_0, v_1, \dots, v_{m-1}, v_m = v^2$ be the vertices of a path from $v^1$ to $v^2$ that realizes $d_K(v^1, v^2)$.
 By Lemma \ref{edges}, $d_K(\pi_v(v_i), \pi_v(v_{i+1})) \leq d_K(v_i, v_{i+1}) = 1$ for $i = 0, \dots, m-1$.
 Hence

 \begin{thm} The Kakimizu complex of a surface is contractible. \end{thm}

 \proof Let $Kak(S, \alpha)$ be a Kakimizu complex of a surface.
-By a theorem of Whitehead, it suffices to show that every finite subcomplex of $Kak(S, \alpha)$ is contained in a contractible subcomplex of $Kak(S, \alpha)$.
+It is well known (see \cite[Exercise 11, page 358]{HatcherAT}) that it suffices to show that every finite subcomplex of $Kak(S, \alpha)$ is contained in a contractible subcomplex of $Kak(S, \alpha)$.
 Let ${\cal C}$ be a finite subcomplex of $Kak(S, \alpha)$.
 Choose a vertex $v$ in ${\cal C}$ and denote by ${\cal C}'$ the smallest flag complex containing every geodesic of the form given in Theorem \ref{geodesics} for $v'$ a vertex in ${\cal C}$.
 Since ${\cal C}$ is finite, it follows that ${\cal C}'$ is finite.

 Define $c:Vert({\cal C}') \rightarrow Vert({\cal C}')$ on vertices by $c(v') = \pi_v(v')$.
 By Lemma \ref{edges}, this map extends to edges.
 Since ${\cal C}'$ is flag, the map extends to simplices and thus to all of ${\cal C}'$.
 By Lemma \ref{continuous} this map is continuous.
 It is not hard to see that $c$ is homotopic to the identity map.
 In particular, $c$ is a contraction map.
 (Specifically, $c^d$, where $d$ is the diameter of ${\cal C}'$, has the set $\{v\}$ as its image.)